 1.4.2 Nursery programme

-Our nursery programme is PYP inspired and both inquiry and play-based.
-It focuses on developing foundational social, literacy and numeracy skills, as well as fine and gross motor skills.
+Our nursery programme adopts the framework of theEarly Years Foundation Stage Development Matters and is PYP inspired.
+It is both inquiry and play based focusing on developing foundational social, literacy and numeracy skills, as well as fine and gross motor skills.

 1.4.3 CIS Foundation programme